zhenyazzz/Questions-for-Java-Internship-transfer/final/kubernetes-interview-preparation-java-backend.md

 ### 162. What is container orchestration?

-Container orchestration is control-loop management of container workloads across machines: scheduling, restart, rollout, service discovery, configuration injection, resource enforcement, and failure recovery.
-In production, the important detail is reconciliation: operators submit desired state, and controllers/kubelets continuously converge actual state under partial failure.
+Container orchestration is a system that continuously manages and reconciles the desired state of containerized workloads across a cluster by handling scheduling, scaling, networking, rollouts, and self-healing automatically.

 ### 163. What production capabilities does Kubernetes provide?

-Kubernetes provides a consistent deployment and runtime control plane for stateless services: desired-state reconciliation, rolling updates, Service discovery, endpoint health gating, resource isolation, autoscaling hooks, secret/config distribution, and workload rescheduling after node failure.
-It does not provide application correctness, database safety, zero downtime, or sensible resource settings automatically.
+Kubernetes provides production capabilities for running containerized workloads at scale, including desired-state reconciliation, automated scheduling, service discovery, rolling updates, self-healing, autoscaling, configuration and secret management, resource isolation, and workload rescheduling after failures.

+However, Kubernetes does not automatically guarantee application correctness, database consistency, zero downtime, or proper production configuration.

 ### 164. What is a Pod in Kubernetes?